sgmurphy/wordpress-plugins/contact-form-7-image-captcha/readme.txt

 If the styling does not look right, you may need to clear your browser cache.
 If you have any caching plugins or speed optimization plugins installed, you may need to clear your site cache as well.

+= Does the plugin support WPML? =

+Yes, there is a partnership between WPML and WP Image CAPTCHA - <a href="https://wpml.org/plugin/wp-image-captcha/" target="_blank">See here!</a>

 == Screenshots ==

 1. CAPTCHA for Contact Form 7